-Is your social calendar stacking up now that lockdown 3.0 is over?
-As al fresco dinner invitations roll in, it’s important to still make some time that’s just for you.
+Is your social calendar stacking up now that restrictions are easing?
+As we're getting busier, it’s important to still make some time that’s just for you.
 Soothing self-care rituals were key to coping when the COVID-19 pandemic first began, and we’re not about to give them up now we know how useful they can be.

 So, here they are – 11 self-care ideas to help you ease into post-lockdown life.
 Turn to these tips whenever you need a little ‘me time’...